G. Willow Wilson: Converting to Islam

 After high school, Wilson attended Boston University to pursue a degree in history.
 During her sophomore year, Wilson began experiencing adrenal problems and the associated discomfort resulted in her studying a number of religions, including Buddhism, Judaism, Christianity, and Islam.
 After studying Judaism she focused on Islam, which appealed to her because "to become a Muslim is sort of a deal between you and God."
 The 9/11 terrorist attack set back her religious studies – fearing she had misjudged the religion – but she later resumed her studies.

 In 2003, shortly before her graduation, Wilson agreed to teach English in Cairo.
 During the plane journey, Wilson converted to Islam; stating she "made peace with God.
 I called him Allah."
-According to Butterfly Mosque, upon arrival in Cairo, Wilson secretly practiced Islam but after becoming engaged to an Egyptian she began to practice it more openly.
+According to Butterfly Mosque, upon arrival in Cairo, Wilson secretly practiced Islam.
+After becoming engaged to an Egyptian, she began to practice it more openly.

 Career

 Wilson's writing career began from her work as a freelance music critic for DigBoston.
 After moving to Cairo, she contributed articles to the Atlantic Monthly, The New York Times Magazine, and the National Post.
 She was also a regular contributor to the now-defunct Egyptian opposition weekly Cairo Magazine.
 Wilson was the first Western journalist to be granted a private interview with Ali Gomaa after his promotion to the position of Grand Mufti of Egypt.
 Additionally, Wilson released a memoir titled The Butterfly Mosque about life in Egypt during the Mubarak regime, which was named a Seattle Times Best Book of 2010.